pnuu/fmiopendata/README.md

 The `Layer ID` strings are used to identify WMS (image) datasets.
 Examples to be added.

-Create `wfs.html` that lists all the availble WFS layers:
+Create `wfs.html` that lists all the available WFS layers:
 ```bash

 wfs_html.py